six ways to help your pets in 2021

 Maintaining a healthy weight is key for pets to be able to move freely.
 Unfortunately, pet obesity is on the rise and more pets are facing mobility challenges than ever before.
 Veterinarians can advise on the right type and amount of exercise for your pet.

 New or undesirable behaviors in your pet could be a sign of an underlying medical issue.
 Ask your vet team for help, and keep an eye out for signs of separation anxiety, especially as more of us go back to work this year.

 Set your multi-pet household up for success

 If you introduced a new pet into your home that already had at least one pet… well, let’s just say relationships are hard.
-We’ve got tips and tricks on how to make it work.
+We’ve got tips and tricks to help your pets be BFFs.

 No matter what lies ahead, just remember that Banfield has your back.